MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-transfer-between-locations.md

 For more information about warehouse handling, see [Warehouse management overview](design-details-warehouse-management.md).

-## <a name="to-transfer-items-with-the-item-reclassification-journal"></a>To transfer items with the item reclassification journal
+## To transfer items with the item reclassification journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journals**, and then choose the related link.
 2. On the **Item Reclass.
 Journal** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]